DaseinUXD/nimail/README.md

 ##### Deployment with `gulp build`

-When you're ready to « build » your changes and show them to your email marketing service, run `gulp build` to do everything the standard command does, with it more:
+When you're ready to build your changes, run `gulp build` to do everything the standard command does, with it more:

 - Inline the CSS styles in the `mail.html` and `test.html` files
 - Insert the media queries styles in the document <head> of the `mail.html` and `test.html` files (so the media queries don't get stripped)